 According to researchers from the University of Massachusetts Medical School, self-regulatory behavior and social support are critical for managing diabetes.

 That is why they believe that there could be a connection between these important attributes and having a family pet.
 In fact, they believe that caring for a pet can have huge benefits for kids that have to learn to manage their condition.

-According to the senior author of the research, Dr. Olga Gupta, teenagers are the most difficult patients to treat.
+According to the senior author of the research, Beyond Type 1, teenagers are the most difficult patients to treat.
 They have countless psychological problems that are associated with that particular stage in life.